Miguel-maps/rock-paper-scissors/README.md

 - Game:
         Add a <p> that indicates the result of the round.

-BUGS:
+FIXED BUGS:

 - Whenever the player or the computer win 5 rounds, the game prompts to play again, but the winner counter stays at 4 and won't update to 5.
+Also, the buttons won't update to the win/defeat styles.
 This has been debugged and works fine, although I haven't found a workaround to visibly update the winner's counter.